StonedEdge/Retro-Lite-CM4/README.md

 -------------------------------------------------------------------------------------------------------

 ### CAD
-The CAD files for the Retro Lite CM4 are not available or open source at this stage.
-Please do not ask myself or Dmcke5 to release them yet, as we will not do so.
-There are plans to release the files at a later date.
-We've worked hard on the case design and don't want someone stealing our assets!
+The CAD files for the Retro Lite CM4 are now available and open source!
+Please do give credit where due as a lot of work has gone into these designs.

 -------------------------------------------------------------------------------------------------------